 - Divide batter between the two pans.
 Bake for 20 minutes or until a toothpick inserted in the center comes out clean.
 Cool to room temperature.

-- *Optional: if you don't want the tops of the cakes to be rounded, you can slice the top off to flatten it.
+- Assembly*Optional: if you don’t want the tops of the cakes to be rounded, you can slice the top off to flatten it.

-- Spread both cake layers with a layer of the dulce de leche.
+- Spread both cake layers with a layer of the caramel.
 Place one cake layer on your cake plate, sprinkle with half toasted pecans and spread half whipped cream on top of the dulce de leche.

 - Place second cake layer on top of the whipped cream.
-Spread remaining whipped cream on top of the dulce de leche on the second layer, and top with remaining pecans and sprinkle with toffee bits.
+Spread remaining whipped cream on top of the caramel on the second layer, and top with remaining pecans and sprinkle with toffee bits.

 - Keep covered and refrigerated until ready to serve.
 You can also freeze for up to 1-2 months!